Retire in Colombia

 What type of recreational activities are there in Colombia?

 "Near the Stadium (Estadio) there is a huge sports complex with a gigantic swimming pool and comprehensive sports options.
 The city is in a valley in the Andes mountains.
-The options for hiking are endless," said one person who retired in Medellin.
+The options for hiking are endless," remarked one retiree in Medellin.

 Where will I buy groceries and do other shopping in Colombia?

 "People living in Colombia typically buy groceries and do other shopping at local markets, supermarkets, and convenience stores.
 Many people also shop online for groceries and other items.
-Additionally, some people may purchase items from street vendors or small shops," said one member in Colombia.
+Additionally, some people may purchase items from street vendors or small shops," remarked one retiree in Colombia.

 About the Author